 The term Nian ('year') first appeared in the Zhou Dynasty (1046–256 BC).
 It had become a custom to offer sacrifices to ancestors or gods, and to worship nature in order to bless harvests at the turn of the year.

 The date of the festival, the first day of the first month in the Chinese lunar calendar, was fixed in the Han Dynasty (202 BC – 220 AD).
 Certain celebration activities became popular, such as burning bamboo to make a loud cracking sound.
 See when Chinese New Year is and how the date is determined.

 In the Wei and Jin dynasties (220–420), apart from worshiping gods and ancestors, people began to entertain themselves.
-The customs of a family getting together to clean their house, having a dinner, and staying up late on New Year’s Eve originated among common people.
+The customs of a family getting together to clean their house, having dinner, and staying up late on New Year’s Eve originated among common people.

 The prosperity of economies and cultures during the Tang, Song, and Qing dynasties accelerated the development of the Spring Festival.
 The customs during the festival became similar to those of modern times.